 Those visiting your site for the first time have no reason to trust you as a company.
 When they see what others have to say about your quality of service, you become more reliable in their eyes.

-Ross Insurance dedicates a page to ask for customer reviews.
-They even explain why a Google review helps them the most but they also explain Facebook reviews help some.
+Ross Insurance dedicates a page to asking for customer reviews.
+They explain why a Google review helps them the most, but they also explain that Facebook reviews help some.
 They provide clear links to each review site, making it as simple as possible for people to leave one.

 2. Reward Engagement

 Think about what makes you click through to different areas of a website.
 How can you reward your visitors for moving through your sales funnel?
-Offering a freebie for sharing their email is one simple way to engage the user and convert them into a subscriber.
+Offering a freebie to share their email is one simple way to engage the user and convert them into a subscriber.

 3. Lay Out The Steps